plotdb/grantdash/src/pug/view/README.md

 ## Block View Interface

-a block view should provide an interface with following members:
+a block view block should provide an interface with following members:

  - `adapt(host)`
    - `host` is an object representing grantdash server API, including following methods: